josepostiga/skeleton-php-package/README.md

 # Skeleton for PHP packages development

-This repository provides a base skeleton for PHP package development, specifically:
+This repository provides a base skeleton for PHP package development.

-- PHP 8.0 docker image based on Alpine with XDebug and Composer.
-- Direnv support, automatically mapping any `php` call to use this repository's docker container.
-- Run tests with PHPUnit.
-- Enforce PSR-12 coding styles with Php-Cs-Fixer.

-## How to use this on your next project
+## Creating a new project based on this skeleton

 Run `composer create-project josepostiga/skeleton-php-package --prefer-source YourPackageName`.